Is a Master’s in Marketing Worth It?

 Job Stability

-Careers within the field also continue to grow.* Jobs for market research analysts and marketing managers are both projected to grow 8% between 2023 and 2033, according to BLS.*
+Careers within the field also continue to grow.* Jobs for market research analysts and marketing managers are projected to grow 7% and 6% respectively between 2024 and 2034, according to BLS — twice as fast as the average 3% projected growth for all occupations.*

-Is a Master’s Degree in Marketing Right for Me?
+So, Is a Master’s in Marketing Right for You?

-While there are many benefits to earning a master’s degree in marketing, the decision to enroll in a graduate program is a very personal one.
+While there are many benefits to earning a master’s degree, the decision to enroll in a graduate program is a very personal one.

-Barbaro said it’s important to figure out what excites you about marketing and find a program that will help you explore that area of specialization further.
+Barbaro said it’s important to figure out what excites you and find a program that will help you explore that area further.

 Discover more about SNHU's online master's in marketing: Find out what courses you'll take, skills you'll learn and how to request information about the program.